 The source Testa de Nevill, sive Liber Feodorum, temp.
 Henry III-Edward I. has one listing: Agnes de Holebeck, Nottinghamshire and Derbyshire: Henry III-Edward I and the source Placita de Quo Warranto, temp.
 Edward I-III has one listing: Adam de Holebeche, Lincolnshire, 20 Edward I (during the 20th year of King Edward III's reign.)

 The Yorkshire Poll Tax Rolls also includes one listing: Johanna de Holbek.

 Early History of the Holbeeck family

-Another 135 words (10 lines of text) are included under the topic Early Holbeeck History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Holbeeck research.
+Another 68 words (5 lines of text) covering the years 1551, 1527, 1534, 1535 and 1536 are included under the topic Early Holbeeck History in all our PDF Extended History products and printed products wherever possible.